Vipitis/shadertoys-dataset/README.md

 The dataset is made up from fragment shader programs published on [Shadertoy](https://www.shadertoy.com/) and annotated with additional metadata for downstream filtering.
 Datasets are hosted on [Huggingface](https://huggingface.co/datasets/Vipitis/Shadertoys), (no longer public). (maybe we name it Shadertoys-2 to avoid overwriting anything)

 The main use case for this dataset is various evaluation benchmarks for (code-) language models.
-It can also be used for fine tuning objectives.
-The train/test split is shared across all subsets, however deduplication is not guaranteed, therefore data contaimination is very likely.

 This project is not affiliated with Shadertoy.
 It makes use of the Shadertoy.com API.

 ## To-Dos
 This project is still in progress, all datasets currently published will see a major refactor.
 - [ ] pin and branch/archive Return Completion (shadereval-1) test set
-- [ ] dynamically split train/test based on shaderID hash
+- [ ] dynamically split train/test based on shaderID hash (might not do a train split)
-- [~] public repository for builder scripts
+- [~] public repository for builder scripts (you are here!)
 - [ ] (self-)publish TaCoS 2023 paper.
 - [~] redo structure
 - [~] add thumbnails (text2img?)
-- [ ] improved license detecting and tagging using `scan-code`
+- [x] improved license detecting and tagging using `scan-code`
 - [ ] **potentially** webscraping and tagging sources/unlisted? -> current RFC: https://github.com/pygfx/shadertoy/pull/27

 ## Related work
 * [shaders21k](https://mbaradad.github.io/shaders21k/) also sources shader programs from Shadertoy.com, however it provides rendered frames for visual representation learning.
-It's publication
+It is available as a alreanative to downloading from the API.
 * [The-Stack](https://huggingface.co/datasets/bigcode/the-stack) has a `GLSL` subset.
 This data is sourced from GitHub.
 * [The-Stack-v2](https://huggingface.co/datasets/bigcode/the-stack-v2) sources data from a larger archive.